isaaclyman/wait-for-it/README.md

 #### Whenable

-`new Whenable(null?, Behavior?)`: When constructed without arguments or with `null`, this returns an incomplete Whenable.
+`new Whenable()`: When constructed without arguments, this returns an incomplete Whenable.
 The `push()` method must be used on the Whenable or it will never complete.
 See the Behavior section for details on the optional second argument.

 `new Whenable([promise1, promise2, ..promiseN], Behavior?)`: When constructed with an array of Promises, this returns a Whenable that will complete when every Promise has completed.
 If one or more of the Promises fails, the other Promises will still be awaited.
+See the Behaviors section below for details on the optional second argument.

 `new Whenable([whenable1, whenable2, ..whenableN], Behavior?)`: When constructed with an array of Whenables, Whatables or Chainables, this returns a Whenable that will complete when each one has completed.